 I’m an introvert with emergent courage, and a recovering people-pleaser.
 I’ve been learning a lot.
 Like how to step off the sidelines and contribute to authentic community.
 And how church is not a weekend event; it’s a way to live and serve and grow with intentionality.
 Every day.

-I’m the beaming-proud mother of three with only one left in the nest.
+I’m the beaming-proud mother of three, and our youngest is warming up for her exit flight.
 And she’s a survivor, having weathered a frightening auto-immune disease, Pediatric Autoimmune Neuropsychiatric Disease Associated with Streptococcus.
 I’m beginning to write about those dark days.
-Please, please, drop me an email if you have questions about PANDAS.
+Please, please, drop me an email if you ever have questions about PANDAS.

 Recent a-ha! moment: when they grow up and move away, family life is just beginning.
 Like seeds, they’re just scattering; with any luck, they multiply and return!
 Now we get to count our stellar son-in-law, grace-filled daughter-in-law, and adorable granddaughter (squee!) among our blessings.